RomainTrm/Blog/content/posts/migrate-from-state-based-to-event-based/index.md

 ## Step 5: removing *state* from the infrastructure layer

 For this final refactoring, we will remove the `PrinterState` from the infrastructure layer, meaning we will only load and save `Events list`.
 This is straighforward as we will only remove code.
+Note that it is possible to achieve this step before the step 4.

 First, let's change our dependencies: